One Tin Soldier

 "One Tin Soldier" is a 1960s counterculture era anti-war song written by Dennis Lambert and Brian Potter.
 Canadian pop group The Original Caste (consisting of Dixie Lee Innes, Bruce Innes, Graham Bruce, Joseph Cavender and Bliss Mackie) first recorded it in 1969 for both the TA label and its parent Bell label.
+Its debut—ranked #1 of 50 new "Singles Coming Up" by Record World—got "solid heavy airplay"... promptly selling 7,500 copies in Denver, alone.

 The song, recorded by various artists, charted each year from 1969 to 1974 on various charts in the United States and Canada.
-However, it did not chart outside North America.
+It also charted in Australia.

-"One Tin Soldier" went to number 6 on the RPM Magazine charts, hit the number 1 position on CHUM AM in Toronto on 27 December 1969, and reached number 34 on the Billboard Hot 100 Chart in early 1970.
+"One Tin Soldier" went to number 6 on the RPM Magazine charts, hit the number 1 position on CHUM AM in Toronto on 27 December 1969, and The Original Caste version reached number 34 on the Billboard Hot 100 Chart in 1969.
 It was a bigger hit on the Billboard Easy Listening Chart (Adult Contemporary), reaching number 25 and number 5 on the Canada Adult Contemporary Chart.

 A 1971 cover was a hit in the U.S. for Jinx Dawson, lead vocalist of Coven, whose recording was featured in the film Billy Jack.
-The single went to number 26 on the Billboard pop chart before it was pulled from radio by the film's producer.
+(Reportedly, she got the gig when first choice, Linda Ronstadt was not available.)
+The single went to number 26 on the Billboard pop chart (another source says the 1971 Coven version peaked at 34 on the Billboard list), before it was pulled from radio by the film's producer.
 On November 20, 1971, Coven performed "One Tin Soldier" on the Dick Clark ABC-TV Saturday-afternoon program American Bandstand.
-A re-recorded version by Coven made the Billboard chart in 1973, peaking at number 79.
+A re-recorded version by Coven made the Billboard U.S. chart in 1973, peaking at number 79..
+Their 1971 version was re-released in 1974, peaking at 73 in the U.S.

 In 1972, Skeeter Davis had moderate success on the American country charts with her rendering, but did very well in Canada, peaking at number 4 on the country chart and number 2 on the Adult Contemporary chart.
-Davis received a Grammy nomination for Best Female Country Vocal.
+Davis received a Grammy nomination for Best Female Country Vocal Performance, for her recording of "One Tin Soldier".